ByzanceIoT/documentation-public/byzance_documentation/hardware_intro/features/bootloader/defaultni-hodnoty.md

 DEFAULTS_BIN_STATE                    BINSTRUCT_STATE_INVALID  // ** managed by byzance
 ```

+## Technical Description

 **DEFAULTS\_CONF\_AUTOJUMP** in some case, the device enters into configuration mode \(bootloader\).
 Therefore, there is this constant that automatically restarts and and switches the device back to the firmware.
-If this constant is not set, you risk that

-the device will be permanently active in the configuration mode and will not

-be able to update it remotely.
+If this constant is not set, you risk that the device will be permanently active in the configuration mode and will not be able to update it remotely.